 Many successful disruptions started in niches nobody else cared about.
 By the time competitors noticed, it was too late.

-How do you measure organizational innovation?
+How do you measure organisational innovation?

 It's harder than measuring incremental innovation.
 You can't just track cost savings.
 Look at engagement scores, retention rates, speed of decision-making, and employee satisfaction.
-Also track whether the organization actually changed the way you hoped.
+Also track whether the organisation actually changed the way you hoped.

 Building your innovation strategy

 Then ask what your market needs.
 Are you in a fast-moving industry?
 You probably need more disruptive.
 Are you in a stable market?
 Incremental with some modular might be right.
 Are you stagnating?
-That's usually an organizational problem in disguise.
+That's usually an organisational problem in disguise.

 Next steps